spectrum-spark/covid_singlestrain_scenarios/README.md

 This repository contains the source code for an agent-based model of COVID-19 disease spread in a population.
 In particular, the code produces the model figures and results for a presentation given to IVIRAC on the 13th of February 2023.

-Mathematical modelling assumptions can be found [here](https://spectrum-spark.github.io/covid-IBM/).
+Mathematical modelling assumptions can be found [here: Covid IBM: Waning Immunity](https://spectrum-spark.github.io/covid-IBM/).

 ### Code authorship